 Investing in the right printer now will pay off later, so make sure you take the time to find the right fit.

 Direct mail is taking the back burner to email programs these days, which is why this email-marketing program is so effective.
 Once you’ve done your marketing research and you’ve found your demographic, you can send targeted emails using MailChimp.
-It not only provides the designs and the means for sending out the
+It not only provides the designs and the means for sending out the blast, but also it has tools that will help you analyze its effectiveness.

 Unless you’re outsourcing your social media, you need this tool.
 You can’t shake off social media as a trend, as this is probably the most effective way for you to reach your current and potential clients.
 Hootsuite allows you to schedule your social media posts and it also offers analytics to prove its impact.
 If you’re doing your social media posts by yourself, you can take a day at the beginning of the week and schedule all of your Twitter, Facebook, Linkedin, etc., posts.
 That way, you can free up the rest of your time to work on other business efforts.
 And if current events that are pertinent to your business arise, you can always add posts as the week progresses.